NANSIG x BJNS Essay Competition

-- Please submit your entry via the following email address: email@example.com
+- Please submit your entry via the following link: https://forms.gle/iXAQC2SQNbUUtpNz8

-- Please ensure entries are submitted in PDF format with no personally identifiable information included (as per terms of entry).
+- Please ensure entries are submitted in PDF format with no personally identifiable information (as per terms of entry) in the main manuscript.

-- The Deadline for entery is the 5pm on the 30th April 2022, entries submitted after this time will not be accepted.
+The deadline for entry is 5:00 pm (GMT) on the 31st December 2022, entries submitted after this time will not be accepted.

 Terms of Entry: